borasaygac/SAT-Solver-DPLL/README.md

 We plotted our runtimes by sorting them in increasing order using `mkplot`.
 For exact runtimes and plots with higher timeout, see folder `./solution/runtime` and `./cactus/` respectively.

-**Evaluation**:
-The number of solved instances within on 60 seconds (INC: 109 DLIS: 124 DLCS: 126 JW: 124) are displayed below:
+The number of solved instances within on 60 seconds per heuristic (INC: 109, DLIS: 124, DLCS: 126, JW: 124) and their performance curve can be understood below:

 ![Alt text](cactus/cactusPlot60secs.png/?raw=true "Optional Title")